Les Gets, France: Family Ski Guide

 After skiing, Les Gets feels like a village that happens to have a ski area attached, not the other way around.

-The streets are car-free, a deliberate municipal policy enforced by free shuttle buses and motorised village trains that trundle between accommodation and lifts.
+The streets are car-free, a deliberate municipal policy enforced by free shuttle buses and motorised village trains.
 Your kids walk ahead of you.
-You stop noticing the absence of traffic by day two; you'll notice its presence sharply when you visit another resort.
+You stop noticing the absence of traffic by day two.

 - The ice rink: Open daily in the village centre, including floodlit evening sessions with skate hire for all ages.
-This becomes the family gathering point most evenings, affordable, accessible, and the kind of activity where a three-year-old and a thirteen-year-old are both entertained.
+This becomes the family gathering point most evenings, affordable and the kind of activity where a three-year-old and a thirteen-year-old are both entertained.

 - Alta Lumina: An immersive night walk through illuminated forest trails.
-Young children find it captivating, glowing trees, projected animals, sound effects that make an eight-year-old grip your hand, and it fills the gap between après and bedtime without requiring a restaurant booking.
+Young children find it captivating, glowing trees, projected animals, sound effects that make an eight-year-old grip your hand, and it fills the gap between après and bedtime.

 - Walkability: Most family accommodation sits within ten minutes' walk of the lifts and village centre.
-The free shuttle covers longer distances, but the compact layout means a toddler's legs can handle the daily circuit without a pushchair on most days.
+The compact layout means a toddler's legs can handle the daily circuit without a pushchair on most days.

 - Evening reality: This is not Morzine.
-There are no clubs, minimal late-night bars.
+No clubs, minimal late-night bars.
 By 9pm the village is quiet.
-For families with young children, this is the point, not a limitation.
+For families with young children, this is the point.

-- Kids' lunch sorted: Cheeky Monkeys' Lunch Club collects children from ski school at 11am, takes them to a restaurant, feeds them, and returns them by 1pm, from €35/child including the meal.
-Les P'tits Montagnys daycare programme also includes a restaurant lunch as part of its full-day offering.
-Both services mean parents can ski uninterrupted through midday.
+- Kids' lunch sorted: Cheeky Monkeys' Lunch Club collects children from ski school, feeds them, and returns them by 1pm, from €35/child including the meal.
+Les P'tits Montagnys daycare also includes restaurant lunch as part of its full-day offering.
+Both mean parents can ski uninterrupted through midday.

-- Reservation tip: We don't have confirmed specific restaurant names or current menu pricing from our research.
-Ask your chalet host for recommendations, they eat locally every week and know which spots welcome children warmly without advance booking.
+- Reservation tip: Ask your chalet host for restaurant recommendations, they eat locally every week and know which spots welcome children warmly.

 When to Go